What is Wood Badge?

 When and where is Wood Badge?

 Georgia Carolina Council offers only one Wood Badge course every two years.
-Course dates for our next course are April 17-19, 2020 and May 2-3, 2020.
-Weekend one begins 17 April at 7:30 AM on Friday and ends by 5:00 Sunday.
-Weekend two begins at 7:30 AM Saturday the 2nd of May and ends about 5:00 PM on the 3rd.
-Look back on this page for more details as the spring 2020 course approaches!
+Course dates are 19-21 April and 4-5 May 2024.
+Weekend one begins at 8:00 AM on Friday 19 April 2024 and ends by 5:00 Sunday the 21st.
+Weekend two begins at 7:30 AM Saturday the 4th of May and ends by 5:00 PM on the 5th.
+Look back on this page for more details as the course approaches!

 How will Wood Badge help me?